 - Focal segmental glomerulosclerosis (FSGS)

 - Primary membranous nephropathy

 - In patients with a prior history of thrombotic thrombocytopenic purpura (TTP), hemolytic uremic syndrome (HUS), antiphospholipid antibody syndrome

 10. Transplant renal artery stenosis

 - Small trials are ongoing for cell therapies to modulate the immune system.

-- AntiCD40 monoclonal antibody (CFZ533) has the potential to block the co-stimulatory CD40–CD154 pathway is a possible upcoming clinical treatment for acute rejection.
+- AntiCD40 monoclonal antibody (CFZ533) has the potential to block the co-stimulatory CD40–CD154 pathway and is a possible upcoming clinical treatment for acute rejection.

 The acute rejections predispose to chronic graft dysfunction.